madsjulia/Mads.jl/docs/src/Getting_Started.md

 See also [Examples](Examples/index.md)

-To explore getting-started instructions, ypu can also execute:
+To explore getting-started instructions, you can also execute:

 ```julia
 Mads.help()